 When a self-publishing company goes to such great lengths to hide even the most basic details about costs and contracts, it should be a red flag.

-Dog Ear Publishing (DEP), founded in 2004, is a self-publishing service provider specializing in editing, custom-built books, book printing, distribution and book marketing.
-Dog Ear Publishing is headquartered in Indianapolis, Indiana.
+Dog Ear Publishing (DEP), is a self-publishing service provider specializing in editing, custom-built books, book printing, distribution and book marketing.
 100% of DEP full-time employees performing production, sales, marketing, and support services are based in the USA.